esa/pyoptgra/README.rst

 ------------------------

 The free variables in an optimization problem are often on different scales, and the optimization performs better if these are aligned.
-For this, pyoptgra supports _variable scaling factors_, to be passed with the keyword argument of the same name:
+For this, pyoptgra supports *variable scaling factors*, to be passed with the keyword argument of the same name:

 >>> import pygmo
 >>> import pyoptgra
 >>>
->>> prob = pygmo.problem(pygmo.schwefel(4)) # using the schwefel test problem, this time with 4 dimensions
+>>> prob = pygmo.problem(pygmo.schwefel(4)) # schwefel test problem with 4 dimensions
 >>> pop = pygmo.population(prob, 1)
 >>>
 >>> scaling_factors = [1,2,2,1]